ashutoshmjain/gita/src/mathuraChap16.md

 ---

-`Maharishi` could feel that `Dwaipayana` was drifting apart.
-Is it the adolescence or is it something else?
-As a keen observer, he could see a new reality taking shape.
+As a keen observer of the "present", `Maharishi` could see a new reality taking shape.
 The unfortunate aggression from `Kansa` turned into an opportunity.
-He would soon have the palm leaves mass smoked in fire pits, being built by some of the best.
+He would soon have the palm leaves mass smoked in fire pits, being built by some of very the best.
+The journey of the "written word" as a medium to store knowledge had already begun.

 The `Ashrama` found a better location.
 Local people got the work.
 And `Satyawati` was nearing the next phase of prophesy.
+He wondered if she was still around or left with `Shantanu`.
+There was no point in checking because every observation has a cost to be paid.
+He believed in letting the reality unveil itself.

+On the other side, `Maharishi` could feel that `Dwaipayana` was drifting apart.
+Is it the adolescent hormones,  or is it something else?
+The question that still bothered him was how to tell `Dwaipayana` about his mother ?
+If he let himself swayed by the emotions, how would he expect `Satyawati` to play her part.
+As a mother, her affection must be a million times greater than his own!

 He was sure, `Dwaipayana` would soon find his footings.

-The question that still bothered him was how to tell `Dwaipayana` about his mother ?
-If he let himself be swayed by the emotions, how would he expect `Satyawati` to play her part.
-As a mother, her affection must be a million times greater than his own !

 ----